useblocks/sphinx-needs/docs/index.rst

         :class-img-top: sd-p-3 sd-bg-dark
         :class-card: border

-        Provides an oversight of the UseBlocks ecosystem, and its goal to bring Engineering-as-Code to the software development process.
+        Provides an oversight of the useblocks ecosystem, and its goal to bring Engineering-as-Code to the software development process.
         +++

         .. button-link:: https://useblocks.com